-- This is by far the best cornmeal pancakes recipe!
-They taste like cornbread pancakes, which would make these pancakes fun to serve for breakfast on Thanksgiving too!
+- This is by far the best cornmeal pancake recipe!
+They taste like cornbread pancakes, making them fun to serve for breakfast on Thanksgiving too!

 I also have incredible traditional Gluten Free Pancakes if you don't have cornmeal on hand.

 - Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-I am sure most blends would be fine if they don't have bean flours.
-That doesn't mean others will not work, I just have not tested other flours and I can not guarantee the recipe will work if you use other mixes.
+I am sure most blends would be fine if they didn't have bean flour.
+That doesn't mean others will not work, I have not tested other flours, and I can not guarantee the recipe will work if you use other mixes.

 - Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
 Psyllium husk should also be okay if you need to use that instead of gum.

 - Cornmeal - Use gluten free cornmeal.
-Yellow cornmeal itself is gluten free but there is a high risk of cross-contamination with gluten in the manufacturing process.
-I also recommend using fine ground cornmeal so that your pancakes are not gritty.
+Yellow cornmeal is gluten-free, but there is a high risk of cross-contamination with gluten in manufacturing.
+I also recommend using fine-ground cornmeal so that your pancakes are not gritty.
 Do not use coarse cornmeal!
 You can also use cornflour if you prefer, but you will not get the same crisp edges as with finer ground cornmeal.

 - Eggs - Size large.

-- Milk - I used almond milk but any regular or non-dairy milk should be fine.
+- Milk or Non-Dairy - I used almond milk, but regular or non-dairy milk should be fine.
 I would recommend using unflavored milk.

 Step 1: In a large